 - CEDA is a joint project of the Center for California Studies, the ISR and the Office of the California Secretary of State.
 The purpose of CEDA is to provide researchers, citizens, public agencies and other interested parties with a single repository of local election data.
 CEDA summarizes candidate and ballot measure results for county, city, community college and school district elections in three separate reports that have been published annually since 1995.
 To view a video describing CEDA (includes accompanying transcript) produced by Sacramento State, please click here.
 Links to previous years' reports, written summaries of results and trends, summary tables, and raw data can be found by clicking here: CEDA Reports.

-- Evaluation of the California State University-Louis Stokes Alliances for Minority Participation Program
+- CA State University, Louis Stokes Alliances for Minority Participation (LSAMP) Program Evaluation

 - The Alliances for Minority Participation (AMP) program is a National Science Foundation (NSF) program aimed at increasing the quality and quantity of under-represented minority students successfully completing programs in science, technology, engineering and mathematics (STEM) fields.
 The CSU-LSAMP program was founded in 1994.
 In November 2003, with the initiation of Phase III of the program, California State University, Sacramento became the system coordinator for the 19 participating CSU campuses.
 The ISR is responsible for implementation of the project’s evaluation plan, including obtaining and analyzing student and institutional outcome measures.
 The ISR prepares annual progress reports for campus project coordinators, addressing the extent to which the program contributed to STEM enrollment, STEM degrees and improved individual student performance.
 The report will also evaluate the program’s contribution to the institutionalization of strategies and pathways that redress barriers to under-represented minority participation in STEM fields.
 (Website)